pooch-tonic/UmaStitcher/README.md

 ### What do you mean by "serverless"?

-This project has been built with the idea of getting a standalone tool that doesn't require an operating server to compute image manipulation tasks.
-This also allows me to host this service without paying any dime, since [surge.sh](https://surge.sh) allows hosting any static web project for free.
-No server, free static web platform, no ads nor donations needed to run this.
+This project has been built with the idea of getting a standalone tool that doesn't require any backend operating server to compute image manipulation tasks.
+This also allows me to host this service without paying a single dime, since [surge.sh](https://surge.sh) allows the hosting of static web projects for free.
+No server, a free static web platform, so no ads nor donations needed to run this.

 ### Is this a copy of the "inspired" tool?